mundomio/github-slideshow/myporfolio.md

 Hello world!
-  #I-make-this-to-test
+  #I-make-this-to-test: so let answer these question to introduce yourself
-  so let answer these question to introduce yourself [] what's your name?
+- [] what's your name?
-[] how old are you?
+- [] how old are you?
-[] where do you live?
+- [] where do you live?
-[] what do you do?
+- [] what do you do?